Register your Voice!

 To facilitate the integration of Civic Engagement throughout CSU, Chico’s academic profile in such a way that students identify themselves as “member[s] of a larger social fabric and therefore consider social problems to be at least partly his or her own; such that an individual is willing to see the moral and civic dimensions of issues, to make and justify informed moral and civic judgements, and to take action when appropriate.”

-Working in collaboration with faculty, students, and the community, The Office of Civic Engagement hosts various events and workshops to make service learning a seamless part of curriculum, offer internships, and close the distance between CSU, Chico and the greater Chico community.
+Working in collaboration with faculty, students, and the community, The Office of Civic Engagement facilitates the integration and implementation of service learning within college courses.
+The office also hosts various community centered events, offers project based internships, and works with many groups and organizations to develop connections between CSU, Chico and the entire Chico community.

 - Student benefits of Civic Engagement and Service learning experience: